Vatican defends Benedict after report faults abuse record

 Tornielli noted that the Munich report was not a judicial sentence and said it will only help combat the problem if the information is “not reduced to the search for easy scapegoats and summary judgments.”

-The current archbishop of Munich, Cardinal Gerhard Marx, is due to hold a news conference Thursday to discuss the report’s findings.
+The current archbishop of Munich, Cardinal Reinhard Marx, is due to hold a news conference Thursday to discuss the report’s findings.

-Note: A previous version of this story was corrected to show that the first name of the cardinal is Reinhard, not Gerhard.
+Tornielli didn’t cite any specific cases, but Benedict is widely credited with having finally brought the Catholic Church’s most notorious serial sexual predator, the Rev. Marcial Maciel, to justice after Pope John Paul II and his allies refused for years to move on credible reports that the founder of the Legion of Christ raped his seminarians.

+Ratzinger had been blocked from investigating Maciel after his victims filed a formal complaint with the Vatican.
+But once he became pope, he ordered Maciel to a lifetime of penance and prayer.